 Surgeon Spotlight: Dr. S. Chris Malaisrie

-As a heart surgeon at Chicago’s Northwestern Memorial Hospital, S. Chris Malaisrie, MD, is accustomed to performing surgery in the O.R. every day.
+As a heart surgeon at Chicago’s Bluhm Cardiovascular Institute at Northwestern Memorial Hospital, S. Chris Malaisrie, MD, is accustomed to performing surgery in the O.R. every day.
 But he never forgets there is something new to learn with each operation.

 "Heart surgery is a truly enjoyable experience," states Dr. Malaisrie.
 "To put someone's circulation on a machine - to maintain their circulation in an artificial circuit, and operate on its internal structures - is an incredible technical feat, and an enormous responsibility."

+“I have been part of Northwestern Memorial Hospital for over a decade,” states Dr. Malaisrie.
 As associate director for Bluhm Cardiovascular Institute’s Center for Heart Valve Disease and co-director of its Thoracic Aortic Surgery Program, Malaisrie maintains an intense focus on heart valve research and elevating industry best practices.
-He believes that valve repair will become a more standard operation than heart valve replacement in the coming years, and that the use of transcatheter heart valves for higher-risk patients will also increase dramatically.

 “Technology to help us accomplish these less-invasive surgical feats is advancing rapidly,” he says.
 “This lightning-fast development of new technologies is a key step in bringing new techniques, safely to the forefront.”

 The seed of interest in surgery was planted early in Malaisrie: His father was a general surgeon in Baltimore, Maryland, where Malaisrie was raised.
 “My father was very good at not bringing work home, but we knew when he got called at home that it was something vitally important.”